nutanix-japan/nai-llm/docs/infra/infra_jumphost_tofu.md

         cat jumphostvm_cloudinit.yaml | base64 | tr -d '\n' | pbcopy
         ```

-        ++cmd+"v"++ will paste the contents of clipboard to the console.
+        ++cmd+"v"++ will paste the contents of clipboard to the console/VSC.

-3. Create a config ``yaml`` file to define attributes for all your jump host VM
+4. Create a config ``jumphostvm_config.yaml`` file

     ```bash
-    vi jumphostvm_config.yaml
+    jumphostvm_config.yaml
     ```

-    with the following content:
+    to define attributes for all your jump host VM with the following content:

     ```yaml title="jumphostvm_config.yaml"
     user: "PC user"